deferpanic/goweave/README.md

 runtime.

   3) I'd like the ability to turn on/off the behavior at will *and* not have to re-code it for every project.
-I think this is where AOP really shines.
+I think this is where this really shines.

 * Are you all insane?
 This is go heresey!!
+Burn them at the stake!
   :) No, we are practioners of the "get-shit-done" philosophy.
 Ergo, we don't care about philosophy of programming, nor do we care about other armchair concerns.
 We only care about - how fast can I get this done?